 The declaration and payment of dividends is at the discretion of the board of directors of the Company.
 The board of directors of the Company intends to maintain a stable dividend and, where appropriate, change the dividend on the basis of the stability of the Company's earnings and stock price appreciation.
-During each of the fiscal years ended December 31, 2013, and 2014, the Company declared an aggregate yearly dividend of \$0.16 per common share payable quarterly.
+During the fiscal year ended December 31, 2014, the Company declared an aggregate yearly dividend of \$0.16 per common share payable quarterly.
 During the fiscal year ended December 31, 2015, the Company declared an aggregate dividend of \$0.32 per common share payable quarterly.
-On February 29, 2016, the board of directors increased the quarterly dividend to \$0.09 per share (\$0.36 per annum) commencing with the dividend payable on March 31, 2016.
-It is anticipated that the increased quarterly dividend payment will continue through 2016.
-It is also currently anticipated that the full amount of the dividends to be paid in 2016 will be considered eligible dividends for the purposes of the "Enhanced Dividend Tax Credit System".
+On February 29, 2016, the board of directors increased the quarterly dividend to \$0.09 per share (\$0.36 per annum) commencing with the dividend payable on March 31, 2016 which increased quarterly dividend payment continued through the dividend paid on December 30, 2016.
+On February 21, 2017 the board of directors increased the quarterly dividend to \$0.11 per common share (\$0.44 per annum), which will be the regular quarterly dividend payment until the board of directors of the Company determines otherwise.
+It is also currently anticipated that the full amount of the dividends to be paid in 2017 will be considered eligible dividends for the purposes of the "Enhanced Dividend Tax Credit System".